Thoracic bulging disc overview

 - Sitting and leaning forward for a long period of time

-Recognizing symptoms of a bulging disc will help you identify a damaged disc in your thoracic spine; it is important to schedule an appointment with your physician before the pain becomes debilitating.
+Recognizing symptoms of a bulging disc may be able to help you identify a damaged disc in your thoracic spine; it is important to schedule an appointment with your doctor before the pain becomes debilitating.

-Most thoracic bulging disc symptoms can be treated successfully with conservative therapies, such as adopting good posture, avoiding sitting for extended periods of time, completing bulging disc exercises and possibly by taking anti-inflammatory medication.
-Many of these conservative treatments aim to relieve the pressure on a bulging disc so the body can begin to heal itself through the natural resorption process.
+Many thoracic bulging disc symptoms can be treated successfully with conservative therapies, such as adopting good posture, avoiding sitting for extended periods of time, completing bulging disc exercises or by taking anti-inflammatory medication.
+Many of these conservative treatments aim to relieve the pressure on a bulging disc while helping to manage symptoms so the body can begin to heal itself through the natural resorption process.

-However, if the pain and symptoms continue after several months of conservative treatment, you may require surgery to treat your bulging disc.
+However, if the pain and symptoms continue after several months of conservative treatment, you may be recommended for surgery to treat your bulging disc.